Developer-DAO/devie-bot/README.md

 After that you can start the bot by running `ts-node index.ts` to spin up the server. at this point you can look at the available commands by typing `/` in your chat bot.

 Currently there's a `ping` command, and a `add-resource` command.

+Please ping me in the discord should you have any questions! `@NoahH`